-^{}Regulations for this badge are found in this rulebook.
+Regulations for these badges are found in this rulebook.
 Regulations for other Distinguished Badges are found in their respective rulebooks.

-9.2 Distinguished Badge Program Administration

-9.2.1 Military Badge Program Administration
+10.2 Distinguished Badge Program Administration 10.2.1 Military Badge Program Administration

 The respective Armed Services administer Distinguished Rifleman Badge and Distinguished Pistol Shot Badge programs for Active Service, Reserve and National Guard personnel in accordance with applicable Service regulations.
 Service members (Active and Reserve) must earn these badges in accordance with the regulations of their respective Service.
 The Distinguished Rifleman and Distinguished Pistol Shot Badges and the Distinguished International Shooter Badge are authorized for wear on military uniforms.